Rounak-Dey-007/SmartCart-Segmentation-System/README.md

 Classified Marital_Status into simplified living status categories Dropped redundant/unnecessary columns post feature engineering

-Outlier Detection & Removal — identified and removed outliers to prevent skewed cluster formation Correlation Analysis — examined feature correlations to extract early insights and check for multicollinearity Encoding — applied One-Hot Encoding to categorical features Scaling — standardized all numerical features using StandardScaler Dimensionality Reduction (PCA) — reduced feature space to 2D and 3D for visualization and clustering efficiency Clustering — applied and compared K-Means and Agglomerative (Hierarchical) Clustering Cluster Characterization — analyzed how every feature behaves across clusters to understand each segment's identity Cluster Summary — synthesized findings into clear, business-friendly customer segment profiles
+## Outlier Detection & Removal — identified and removed outliers to prevent skewed cluster formation
+## Correlation Analysis — examined feature correlations to extract early insights and check for multicollinearity
+## Encoding — applied One-Hot Encoding to categorical features
+## Scaling — standardized all numerical features using StandardScaler
+## Dimensionality Reduction (PCA) — reduced feature space to 2D and 3D for visualization and clustering efficiency
+## Clustering — applied and compared K-Means and Agglomerative (Hierarchical) Clustering
+## Cluster Characterization — analyzed how every feature behaves across clusters to understand each segment's identity
+## Cluster Summary — synthesized findings into clear, business-friendly customer segment profiles

+# 🚀 Future Improvements

+Deploy segmentation results as an interactive Streamlit dashboard Experiment with DBSCAN for outlier/anomaly detection Automate cluster-based campaign recommendation engine Add a supervised model to predict cluster membership for new customers